 Every term on Xamplr is also a shareable page that you can send to others who may need practice with that term.
 Like on social media, when someone uses a word incorrectly. :-)

-Xamplr is currently free.
+Individual study on Xamplr is free!
 Giving our users access to a wide array of vocabulary examples is our main mission.
-In the future, to support this mission we'll be raising funds through in-deck advertisements and a premium plan with extra features for teachers.
+To support this mission and cover our operating costs we also offer Xamplr Premium to give teachers unlimited features in their classrooms.

 I made Xamplr to help my students learn the abstract vocabulary in my AP Psychology class.
 I enlisted a few dozen super-talented students to help write and vet the stock examples.
 Thousands of users, and more each day, have helped to contribute to our example database.
 We all think it's a better way to study vocabulary.
 Try it out.
 I bet you agree.